How To Air-Dry Your Hair—Without The Frizz

 The benefits of giving your hair dryer the summer off are twofold: You’ll help prevent heat damage and reclaim some of your precious time.
-Read on for pro tips on how to enhance your texture without heat and keep frizz at bay, from two best-in-the-biz experts: Janet Jackson, Maui Moisture’s Canadian hair educator, and hairstylist Wendy Rorong.
+Read on for pro tips on how to enhance your texture without heat and keep frizz at bay, from two best-in-the-biz experts: Janet Jackson, founder of Toronto-based hair salon JouJou and a L’Oréal Paris hair expert, and hairstylist Wendy Rorong.

 1. Nail down your signature cut